Planting Flowers to Provide Natural Food Instead of Using a Hummingbird Feeder

 We made some changes in the garden this year, intentionally planting flowers for hummingbirds.
 Early in the spring we planted lots of flowering plants that attract hummingbirds and now have a variety of different colored birds that visit the yard.
-We try to provide natural food for them instead of using a hummingbird feeder.

 They seem to be especially attracted to the following flowers: